 Free therapy for impacted health care workers

-Because of the devastating mental health toll exacted by the spread of this virus, Talkspace is devoted to providing 1,000 free months of therapy for impacted doctors, nurses, and social workers.
+Because of the devastating mental health toll exacted by the spread of this virus, Talkspace provided over 2,000 free months of therapy for impacted doctors, nurses, and social workers.
 To access the much-needed benefit during this emergency, health care workers should register after downloading the app from the Google Play or Apple’s App Store or via the Talkspace website and provide their NPI and state of residence for verification.
-Once certified for eligibility, these health care workers will be provided access to Talkspace’s Unlimited Messaging Plus plan.
+Once certified for eligibility, these health care workers will be provided discounted access to Talkspace’s Unlimited Messaging Plus plan.

 100% therapy donation match

-Talkspace is also providing a 100% donation match of free therapy offered by its network of thousands of providers, who will donate their time and expertise to offer additional supplemental psychotherapy for medical and health care workers.
-Talkspace is also calling on corporations and organizations to donate additional therapy months, which Talkspace is committed to matching 100%.
+Talkspace provided a 100% donation match of free therapy until April 4th offered by its network of thousands of providers, who will donate their time and expertise to offer additional supplemental psychotherapy for medical and health care workers.
+Talkspace is also calling on generous corporations and organizations — like those who have already contributed — to continue donating additional therapy months.

 Talkspace Therapy for Coronavirus Concerns